bsc-pm/tampi/README.md

 * Initialize the MPI with `MPI_Init_thread` requesting at least the standard `MPI_THREAD_MULTIPLE` threading level.

-The non-blocking mode of TAMPI is considered initialized once `MPI_Init_thread` returns successfully, and the provided threading level is at least `MPI_THREAD_MULTIPLE`.
+The non-blocking mode of TAMPI is considered activated once `MPI_Init_thread` returns successfully, and the provided threading level is at least `MPI_THREAD_MULTIPLE`.
 If MPI is not initialized in that way, any call to TAMPI_Iwait or TAMPI_Iwaitall will be ignored.